Avvaiyar (film): Release and reception

 The film received positive reviews.
 Professor J. E. de La Harpe of the University of California wrote to Vasan, "Although I don't know one word of Tamil, I enjoyed the film immensely, being able to guess more or less the story from the scenes as it is acted out.
 This letter is not only to congratulate you on such a remarkable picture (the nature shots are particularly good), but to urge you to export it.
 Nothing could make India — at least Southern India — better understood abroad and liked than `Avvaiyar' with its rural scenes, temple processions, religious incidents, and scenes such as the one of elephants storming a city.
 These will send foreign audiences wild, in addition to the very interesting musical aspect; your actress has a lovely voice.
 Although a Frenchman, I have been living in America for 27 years.
 As I know the Americans, they would simply love such a picture, so different from the stuff usually fed to the public here by Hollywood.
 I am sure you could make a smashing success with "Avvaiyar."
 Only be sure to leave it just as it is, do not add a love story (such as Hollywood thinks is indispensable), and do not change the typical Indian scenes.
 English sub-titles will be quite sufficient to make the whole story understandable.
 I hope I shall be able to see `Avvaiyar' in the U.S.A. with English titles before too long."
 K. Venkataswami Naidu, the Minister for Religious Endowments and Registration said, "I have seen both the Telugu and Tamil versions of `Avvaiyar.'
 When some of us were feeling that standards are going down in film production, this movie has come as a great relief.
 It is a perfect picture, carrying great moral and historical value.
 I need not speak of technical perfection for a Gemini production."
 In contrast, C. Rajagopalachari, the then Chief Minister of Tamil Nadu said, "T. K. Shanmugam's play is a hundred times superior to this picture...
 A lot of stock scenes of thunder, lightning and storm, of water flowing and elephants trooping and cardboard fortresses falling.
 Avvai is too angry and cursing...
 The picture is poor but when so much has been spent on it and the stake is so great how can one frankly condemn it..."

 Legacy

-According to S. Theodore Baskaran, Avvaiyar was perhaps the height of the trend for films celebrating Tamil culture and language: "A story woven around episodes from the life of the legendary poetess Avvaiyar whose works are considered to be one of the glories of Tamil literature.
+According to S. Theodore Baskaran, Avvaiyar possibly started the trend for films celebrating Tamil culture and language: "A story woven around episodes from the life of the legendary poetess Avvaiyar whose works are considered to be one of the glories of Tamil literature.
 Every Tamil child is initiated into the language and culture through her poems.
 The film is dedicated to Mother Tamil and opens with a song praising Tamil Nadu.
 Avvaiyar herself symbolizes Mother Tamil and her deity, Murugan, is hailed as god of the Tamils".
-The song "Pazham Neeyappa" was remixed for Naan Avanillai (2007), with a few lyrical changes.
+The song "Pazham Neeyappa" was remixed for Naan Avan Illai (2007), with a few lyrical changes.